Research Data Management

 Research repositories supported by Trent Library

-• The Trent University Digital Collections platform is a digital library of resources created at Trent or by members of Trent University.
+• Trent University Digital Collections is a digital library of resources created at Trent or by members of Trent University.
 Contact the library about depositing pre- or post-prints, conference papers, audio files, and other research outputs and course materials that may not fit the definition of research data.
-Click here to explore Trent University Digital Collections.

 Other research repositories

-• The Open Access Directory (OAD) provides a list of repositories and databases for open data.
-Click here to visit the OAD wiki.
+• The Open Access Directory (OAD) provides a list of repositories and databases where you can find and access open data.